 And this is just for cooling side issues.
 If the system is a fuel-burning appliance, you will inspect every part of the furnace operation.

 Testing all of these things is commonplace AFTER a repair.
 Still, it makes so much more sense to do it beforehand so that you can either charge appropriately for any of these items that need to be addressed or let the customer know you are including those items to differentiate you from the competition.

 There are a few things you need to do during major air conditioning or refrigeration repairs because they just make good sense to prevent callbacks.
 You can include them in the price or not, but either way, it will save you more than it costs to do it.

 - Visually inspect the entire system for wiring damage, poor connections, excessive corrosion and refrigerant oil

 - Clean the drain line and condensate pan.
 (Seriously, do this.
 Here's a guide.)

 - Clean the blower wheel if it is dirty.
 (Even if you've heard otherwise, you should still clean it if it's dirty.)

 - Change the air filter

-Do these things along with all of the standards tests you perform to make sure that you have no issues and that whatever caused the fault in the system has been rectified and you will save a lot of problems.
+Do these things along with all the standard tests you perform to ensure that you have no issues and that whatever caused the fault in the system has been rectified.
+Being thorough will save you a lot of problems.
 When the customer spends a lot of money getting a system fixed, they don't want to turn around and have it fail for an “unrelated” reason.

 While this list is clearly tailored to the residential and light commercial air conditioning market, every piece of equipment has its common maintenance items.
-So what do you do every time when you make a major repair?
+So, what do you do whenever you make a major repair?